 Oregon law requires: a white front light, visible for at least 500 feet and a red rear light (or reflector), visible for at least 600 feet.

-Remember you need to be seen in the dark AND when competing with cars’ bright headlights – consider a flashing light to be seen, and a solid beam to light the road.
+You need to be able to see and be seen in the dark AND when competing with cars’ bright headlights.
+Be aware that rain and mist also hinder the ability of people to see through a windshield.
+Consider a flashing light to be seen, and a solid beam to light the road.

 Watch this video for more information on being seen: